Hybrid algebras: Some hybrid algebras with at most three simple modules

 \subsection{Singular algebras}

 In addition to the singular disk, and triangle algebra as we have discussed above, there are two further algebras which were called singular in \cite{WSA} and \cite{WSA-GV}.

-Recall from \cite{WSA} Example 6.1 the tetrahedral algebras.
-The family contains one algebra, with certain parameters, which is not periodic, and therefore it was called singular in that context.
+Recall from \cite{WSA} Example 6.1 the {\it tetrahedral algebras}.
+This family contains one algebra, with certain parameters, which is not periodic, and therefore it was called singular in that context.
 However, it is a hybrid algebra.

-Furthermore, in Example 3.6 of \cite{WSA-GV} we have discussed spherical algebras.
-With the smallest multiplicities, it has four virtual arrows, and it is parametrized as $S(\lambda)$.
-When $\lambda=1$, it is not symmetric and therefore is excluded.
+Furthermore, in Example 3.6 of \cite{WSA-GV} we have discussed {\it spherical algebras}, denoted by $S(\lambda)$ for $\lambda \in K^*$.
+The quiver has six vertices, and with the smallest multiplicities the algebra has four virtual arrows.
+When $\lambda = 1$, it is not symmetric and is therefore excluded in Assumption \ref{ssec:4.3}(4).